microsoft/PowerApps-TestEngine/README.md

 For more information about the config and the inputs to the command, please view [this](https://github.com/microsoft/PowerApps-TestEngine/blob/main/docs/CommandInput.md)

-To setup the user environment variables, please view [this](https://github.com/microsoft/PowerApps-TestEngine/blob/main/docs/Yaml/Users.md).
+### Setup the user environment variables

+Please view [this](https://github.com/microsoft/PowerApps-TestEngine/blob/main/docs/Yaml/Users.md).
 Refer to the user configuration section in your selected sample's `testPlan.fx.yaml`.

 ### Run test